dxdesjardins/GDEssentials/README.md

 2. A Resource Event System implementation.

 3. An Object Pooling System.
+See me separate GDPool repository for documentation.

 4. An improved implementation of the Singleton Pattern.